Frontpage Contact About the Campaign DONATE Read more

 While there are certain laws and regulations regarding fishing activities in international waters, none of them include paying a government to have access to waters which are not theirs.

-And yet, via the EU-Moroccan fisheries agreement, the EU pays Morocco 144 million euros to fish in what surely must be considered non-Moroccan waters.
+And yet, via the EU-Moroccan fisheries agreement, the EU considers to enter into an agreement in 2013 which involves paying Morocco to fish in what surely must be considered non-Moroccan waters.
 Even in absence of a worldwide recession, this would be nothing less than a squander.
+Through the 2006-2010 fisheries agreement, the EU paid Moroccan government 144 million Euros for the illegal fisheries.

-Morocco in this way receives ample financial support, allowing it to continue the illegal occupation of its neighbouring state.
+Through receiving ample financial support, Morocco is allowed it to continue the illegal occupation of its neighbouring state.

 Further underlining the EU's strange decision, the Sahrawi Arab Democratic Republic has declared an Exclusive Economic Zone (EEZ) over the same Western Saharan waters, thereby officially claiming its exclusive rights on the oil, gas and fisheries resources offshore the disputed territory.
 If any agreement were to be signed regarding the fish offshore Western Sahara, the other party of the agreement should have been the government of the Sahrawi Arab Democratic Republic, not Morocco.